invpe/GridShell/Sources/Integrations/Whale/README.md

 # 📰 Update

+Bumped up to `V07` and disabled automatic updates.

 Added `DEEP SLEEP` feature to keep your Whale operating on the Solar.
 Just enable or disable it in the code